 Eventually, David and Falken realise they have to teach Joshua to understand futility.
 They fire up a game of Tic-Tac-Toe – the unwinnable game.
 Mere seconds from World War III, Joshua learns the truth about nuclear war and stands down.

-Instead of killing strangers en masse, the film asks us to imagine a brighter alternative – a future shaped by idealistic young people interested in computers.
+Instead of killing innocent people en masse, the film asks us to imagine a brighter alternative – a future shaped by idealistic young people interested in computers.
 Er, hang on …

 How WarGames predicts the digital age